Agent with a history of racist remarks hired in Rochester

 Ray did not respond to Inman’s phone calls asking for comments on the situation.
 Phone calls to Hummel also went straight to voicemail and were not returned.

-Four months after Floyd’s death, Rochester was hit with a new wave of unrest following the release of video footage showing the death of another Black man, Daniel Prude, in police custody.
-Protests have continued since the footage showing Prude dying of asphyxiation while officers restrained him was released on Sept.
+Four months after George Floyd’s death, Rochester is experiencing a new wave of unrest following the release of video footage showing the death of another Black man, Daniel Prude, in police custody.
+Prude died on March 30, but the footage, which shows officers restraining Prude on the ground before he stopped breathing, was not released until Sept.
 2.

 Comments